 HTF’s geographical service area encompasses the entire County of Santa Barbara, California, including the urban cities of Carpinteria, Santa Barbara, Goleta, Buellton, Solvang, Lompoc, Santa Maria and Guadalupe and the unincorporated rural areas.

 HTF finances affordable rental and homeownership housing for low-to-moderate income working families, single parents, farm workers, senior citizens, homeless persons, and other persons with special needs throughout Santa Barbara’s diverse communities.

-Santa Barbara County is the sixth least affordable small metropolitan area housing market in the nation.
-The county median home price was the sixth highest in the state, which has led to a severe shortage of affordable housing and has created an “affordability gap.”
+In 2017 Santa Barbara County is the sixth least affordable small metropolitan housing market in the nation, and the third least affordable region in the State, using the traditional housing affordability index.
+Our high housing costs have created a severe shortage of affordable housing and a huge ‘affordability gap’.